sdballpark/sdballpark/README.md

-# 👋 Hi, I'm Robert Bogan
+# 👋 Hi, I'm RobertB

 Welcome to my GitHub!
 I'm a CISSP-certified, security-first Machine Learning Engineer and Data Scientist, combining technical depth with a creative, real-world problem-solving mindset.
 Passionate about building resilient, ethical, and impactful AI solutions.